functionland/docs/docs/release/testnet-alpha.md

 ### Box Setup

-First, you can follow the instructions [over here](https://github.com/functionland/fula/blob/main/apps/cluster/README.md) for setting up a local pool on your host machine with Docker.
+First, you can follow the instructions [over here](https://github.com/functionland/fula-testnet) for setting up a Fula testnet node on your host machine with Docker.

-Make sure you read through all steps carefully to ensure your Box environment is up and running properly.
-In particular, pay close attention to the instructions on [getting the Box multiaddress / Peer ID](https://github.com/functionland/fula/blob/main/apps/cluster/README.md#getting-box-multiaddress--peer-id) as you will need that for setting up Fotos.

 ### Fotos Installation